lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-2.rst

 **2. View the default coverage chart** (Figure 1).
 The default view is a HEALPix grid showing the number of returned objects per grid region.
-Small purple squares mark individual objects outside the grid.
+Small color squares mark individual objects outside the grid.
 The background is a color HiPS map of the DP1 deepCoadd images.

 .. figure:: images/portal-104-2-1.png